-Standards, interpretation in the European Union ons and amendments to existing standards that have not yet been app at the date of drafting roved for use IFRS 10 (Amendment) and IAS 28 (Amendment) "Sale or contribution of assets between an investor and its associates or joint ventures".
+Standards, interpretation in the European Union ons and amendments to existing standards that have not yet beer at the date of drafting approved for use IFRS 10 (Amendment) and IAS 28 (Amendment) "Sale or contribution of assets between an investor and its associates or joint ventures".
 These amendments clarify the accounting treatment of sales and contributions of assets between an investor and its associates and joint ventures depending on whether the non-monetary assets sold or contributed to an associate or joint venture constitute a "business".
 The investor shall recognise the entire gain or loss when the non-cash assets constitute a "business".
 If the assets do not meet the definition of a business, the investor recognises gain or loss to the extent of the interests of other investors.
-The amendments apply only when an investor sells or contributes assets to its associate or joint venture. n/a (1) IFRS 16 (Amendment) "Lease liability on a sale and leaseback sale" IFRS 16 included requirements on how to account for a sale and leaseback at the date the transaction takes place.
-However, it did not specify how to account for the transaction after that date.
-This amendment explains how an entity should account for a sale and leaseback sale after the date of the transaction.
-01 January 2024 IAS 1 (Amendment) "Non-current liabilities with conditions ("covenants")".
-The IASB has issued an amendment to IAS 1 "Presentation of Financial Statements" in response to concerns raised about the application of previous amendments to IAS 1 (in January and July 2020) in relation to the classification of liabilities as current or non-current, which would have been effective for periods beginning on or after 1 January 2023.
-The new amendment aims to improve the information provided when the right to defer payment of a liability is subject to the fulfilment of conditions ("covenants") within twelve months after the reporting period.
-01 January 2024
+The amendments apply only when an investor sells or contributes assets to its associate or joint venture. n/a (1) IAS 7 (Amendment) and IFRS 7 (Amendment) "Supplier finance arrangements ("confirming")" The IASB has amended IAS 7 and IFRS 7 to improve the breakdowns on supplier finance arrangements ("confirming") and their effects on a company's liabilities, cash flows and exposure to liquidity risk.
+The amendment responds to investor concerns that the supplier finance arrangements of some companies are not sufficiently visible.
+01 January 2024 IAS 21 (Amendment) "Lack of interchangeability" The IASB has amended IAS 21 to add requirements to help entities determine whether a currency is exchangeable for another currency and the spot exchange rate to use when it is not.
+When a currency cannot be exchanged for another currency, it is necessary to estimate the spot exchange rate on a valuation date in order to determine the rate at which an orderly exchange transaction would be carried out on that date between market participants under the prevailing economic conditions.
+When an entity applies the new requirements for the first time, it is not allowed to restate the comparative information.
+Instead, the conversion of the affected amounts is required at the estimated spot exchange rates on the date of initial application of the amendment, with an adjustment against reserves.
+01 January 2025

-(1) Originally, these amendments to IFRS 10 and IAS 28 were prospective and effective for annual periods beginning on or after 1 January 2016.
+Originally, these amendments to IFRS 10 and IAS 28 were prospective and effective for annual periods beginning on or after 1 January 2016.
 However, at the end of 2015, the IASB took the decision to postpone the effective date of these amendments (without setting a new specific date), as it is planning a broader review that may result in simplifying the accounting for these transactions and other aspects of accounting for associates and joint ventures.